loubruness/Divorce-model/README.md

 - In the second one, enter the command ```flask --app server run``` to launch the API.
 Then, you should answer all the questions in the window of your browser and submit them to know your fate.

 If it doesn't work, please check that the flask server is running on the port 5000 of your localhost.
-If not, you should replace the api_url with "http://localhost:<your_port>/predict".
+If not, you should replace the api_url in server.py with "http://localhost:<your_port>/predict".
 You can find the url used by flask in your terminal :
 ![image](https://github.com/loubruness/Divorce-model/assets/94390007/4e64eaad-13ba-426d-86bb-a5ad8c17a9bf)